[iOS 26.5 Update Note] iPhone 17 Star-Focus Issue Tested Across 5 Units

 We can’t claim “all early 17s are broken.”
 But within this small group of five, the launch unit clearly behaved like the worst of the bunch.

-Existing devices – especially early-batch units – may not be fully “fixable” by software updates alone when it comes to star focus.
+Because of that, I speculated that existing devices — especially early-batch units — might not be fully fixable by software updates alone.

-・All five iPhone 17 (non-Pro) units showed low and inconsistent hit rates,
+・All five iPhone 17 (non-Pro) units showed low and inconsistent focus reliability on stars.